Immunization Requirements at SMCC

 A student who does not meet the immunization and/or immunity requirements may be enrolled in school under the following conditions:

 - The student, or the parent, if the student is a minor, presents to the school a written statement from a licensed physician, registered nurse, nurse practitioner or physician assistant that in the provider’s professional judgement immunization against one or more of these diseases is medically inadvisable for the student.
-The statement must be on letterhead, signed and dated, and can be sent to the following: Fax: (207) 741-5760, or to the Advising Office secure online dropbox.
+The statement must be on the physician’s letterhead, signed and dated, and can be sent to the following: Fax: (207) 741-5760, or to the Advising Office secure online dropbox.

 - Medical exemptions to receiving tetanus-diphtheria toxoid are limited to: 1) having received tetanus toxoid or tetanus-diphtheria toxoid within 5 years of enrollment; 2) A hypersensitivity reaction to a prior dose of tetanus toxoid or tetanus-diphtheria toxoid.